ManCla/testing-abstractions/README.md

-# testing-levels
+# Testing Abstractions for Testing of Embedded Control Software

-Repository associated to the paper _Comparison of Testing Abstractions for Integration Testing of Embedded Control Software_.
+Repository associated to the paper _Comparison of Testing Abstractions for Integration Testing of Embedded Control Software_ submitted to ICSE 2022.

 ## Repository Structure: